b-ptiste/Wasserstein-Graph-Alignment/README.md

 # Some plot illustration the final output of the model

-- Evolution of graph aligments
+- Convergence and evolution of graph alignments during learning (each image corresponds to a learning stage)

 https://github.com/b-ptiste/Wasserstein-Graph-Alignment/assets/75781257/9bdbf616-458c-401a-ac97-cdf3ea7ed0b7